SmailikHappy/smailikhappy.github.io/_posts/2020-08-27-Slender_man_plugin_article.md

 ---
-title: "Slender man Minecraft plugin"
+title: "Article on Slender man Minecraft plugin"
 categories: [Articles]
 description: More details and installation guide of my MC plugin
 ---